vitoriapacela/vitoriapacela.github.io/_pages/about.md

 ___

 <sub>Welcome to reach out if you have questions about doing a PhD at Mila, studying in Finland or Canada, pursuing a research career, and applying for a PhD.
-I'm also happy to discuss more about my projects and research area.</sub>
+I'm also happy to discuss my projects and research area.</sub>